-Botanical Garden, located at 4747 Bob Wallace Ave Huntsville, Alabama 35805 United States, secures the fifth position on Alabama’s top paid tourist attractions list.
+Botanical Garden, located at 4747 Bob Wallace Ave Huntsville, Alabama 35805, United States, secures the fifth position on Alabama’s top-paid tourist attractions list.
 It is spread around 112 acres and situated near U.S Space and Rocket Centre.

-The Botanical Garden comprises the seasonal butterfly house, aquatic, annual, day lily, fern, herb, perennial, rose, wildflower gardens, and a nature path and collection of Flowering Dogwood trees.
+The Botanical Garden comprises the seasonal butterfly house, aquatic, annual, day lily, fern, herb, perennial, rose, and wildflower gardens, and a nature path and collection of Flowering Dogwood trees.

 With the mission of ‘SOW, GROW, AND DISCOVER,’ Huntsville Botanical Garden has come a long way to be called ‘THE COMMUNITY’S GARDEN.’

-Huntsville Botanical Garden Events
+1. Seasonal Events at Huntsville Botanical Garden

-Beaks And Barks.
+1.1.
+Beaks And Barks

 These Huntsville Botanical Garden Events take place from Mid-January to Mid-February.
 Birders are in for a treat as well; what they need is a pair of binoculars.

-You can also participate in the Great Backyard Bird Count, in which you have to observe the birds for 15 minutes (or more, as you wish) from your backyard and capture images of the birds.
+You can also participate in the Great Backyard Bird Count, where you have to observe the birds for 15 minutes (or more, as you wish) from your backyard and capture images of the birds.

 Enjoy the spring season by feasting your eyes on the Bush Azalea Trail, which consists of over 3,000 varieties of Azaleas.

-It takes place from March-April, and different events such as the Region’s Largest Plant Sale, Night of 1000 Flowers, and Bunny Bonanza take place in this two-month-long event.
+It takes place in March-April, and different events such as the Region’s Largest Plant Sale, Night of 1000 Flowers, and Bunny Bonanza take place in this two-month-long event.

-3. Purdy Butterfly House.
+1.3.
+Purdy Butterfly House

-During these Huntsville Botanical Garden events, butterflies are let out on scheduled dates, allowing visitors to recondition the indoor butterfly population, which is completely safe and environmentally friendly for the winged insects.
+During these Huntsville Botanical Garden events, butterflies are let out on scheduled dates, allowing visitors to recondition the indoor butterfly population, which is entirely safe and environmentally friendly for the winged insects.

 The Purdy Butterfly House opens from May 1 all through September.
 The butterflies leave in the fall, but the enchanting waterfalls, ponds, streams, and flourishing vegetation can be enjoyed by the guests all year.

 Weekend hayrides, Corn mazes, Scarecrow Trail night hikes, BOOtanica, and so much more are offered at the Scarecrow Trail event.

-Topiaries of insects made using pumpkins and squash from Calvert Farms, including varieties such as Kandy Korn plus, Blue Jarrahdale, Sunlight, and Cushaws Gourds make for a perfect spot for clicking your Halloween pictures.
+Topiaries of insects made using pumpkins and squash from Calvert Farms, including varieties such as Kandy Korn Plus, Blue Jarrahdale, Sunlight, and Cushaws Gourds make for a perfect spot for clicking your Halloween pictures.

 - Walking Nights